 There is no standard DEVELOP participant.
 As an interdisciplinary program conducting feasibility projects, anyone with an interest in Earth science is welcome to apply.
 DEVELOP accepts participants with skills in a variety of fields, as well as from different phases of their career (currently enrolled students, recent graduates, early career professionals, and transitioning career professionals).
 Applicants with a strong interest in Earth sciences, remote sensing, environmental science, computer science, GIS, technology, and environmental policy are strongly encouraged to apply.
 No previous experience is required in these areas, just an eagerness and interest to learn.
 Visit the Apply page for more information about eligibility.

 Participants should expect to spend their time conducting literature review on the scope, methodologies, and types of NASA remote-sensing data applicable to their project.
 They will also utilize Geographic Information Systems (GIS) and remote-sensing data to conduct application projects that partner with organizations that can benefit from enhanced decision-making tools.
 Each DEVELOP team creates the same set of deliverables including a poster, presentation, technical report, and optional video as the program puts an emphasis on building capacity to communicate project results to a variety of audiences.
 Participants also partake in personal development activities, like personality typing and team building, as well as networking opportunities with scientists and partner organizations.

 Participants are placed on interdisciplinary teams ranging in size from three to six participants.
 The team works under the guidance of a NASA or partner organization mentor, DEVELOP management at their location, and the DEVELOP National Program Office.

 DEVELOP is a unique opportunity and each participant benefits differently.
 Generally speaking, participants can expect to enhance their personal and professional development.
 Participants are given the opportunity to improve their skill sets in communication, presentation, research, collaboration, technical capabilities, and networking, to name a few.

 The DEVELOP application and selection processes are managed on behalf of NASA by contractors.
-DEVELOP selectees are classified as independent consultants.
+DEVELOP selectees are classified as contract employees.